anikethjr/brain_syntactic_representations/README.md

 1. Run the `generate_ancestor_data_for_information_analysis.ipynb` notebook to generate numpy files that encode the ancestor information.
 These files are stored in the `ancestor_information_analysis` folder.

 2. Then run the `syntactic_information_analysis.ipynb` notebook to perform the prediction analysis.
 The notebook generates a CSV file called `final_syntactic_information_analysis_results.csv` that contains the prediction accuracies and the associated p-vals.
 The last cell of the notebook shows the label distribution for each level.

+To test that the BERT embeddings are better predictors of GloVe-based semantic vectors (extracted from spaCy) than the ConTreGE vectors, we first need to extract the GloVe-based semantic vectors by running the `generate_spacy_embeddings.ipynb` notebook.
+Then run the `compare_glove_vectors_predictivity.ipynb` notebook to train and test RidgeCV models that predict the GloVe-based semantic vectors.
+The outputs of the last two cells show that BERT embeddings are much predictors of these GloVe-based semantic vectors when compared to the ConTreGE vectors.

 ## References